 Toner & Ink Cartridges

-If you are a UIC Copiers customer, you can ship back spent cartridges to Canon or Sharp if they are the manufacturers of their cartridges.
+If you are a UIC Copiers customer, you can ship back spent cartridges to Canon or Sharp (must be Canon/Sharp brand cartridges).
 If it is any other manufacturer, use the Gordon Flesch Recycle Services program.
 They accept all brands of empty printer cartridges including original HP, Brother, and Lexmark, as well as used cartridges from other manufacturers.
 They also accept used printer fusers.
 They do not accept toner tubes or toner bottles.

 If you’re not a UIC Copiers customer, you can use the manufacturers pre-paid labels to return spent cartridges or bring your used cartridges to either the Student Center East (UIC Copy Center), Student Services Building, or Student Center West (Publication Services).
 Gordon Flesch will also pick-up from University Hall (1st floor), College of Pharmacy (room B52), UI Health Hospital (Nursing Services, room 1502 or Pharmacy, room C-300), School of Public Health and Psychiatric Institute, (room 553), or Westside Research Office Building (room 155)